The Ross School of Business building

 • Statistics or Business Statistics *

-Intermediate Financial Accounting may require two separate courses at some institutions.
+At some institutions, Intermediate Financial Accounting may require two separate courses.
 The full sequence is required to meet the prerequisite requirement.

 For a course to meet our prerequisite requirements:

-• Prerequisites may be completed in-person or online at any degree-granting, accredited (or government-recognized) community college or 4-year university.
+• Prerequisites may be completed in-person or online at any degree-granting, accredited (or government-recognized) community college or four-year university.

-• Earned a grade of “C” or better.
+• You must have earned college credit and a grade of “C” or better.

-Applicants who have earned or will earn their undergraduate degree from a non-U.S. institution are required to submit a Course-by-Course WES Evaluation Report.
+Applicants who have earned or will earn their undergraduate degree from a non-U.S. institution are required to submit a Course-by-Course (ICAP) WES Evaluation Report.
 Please be sure to secure your completed WES Evaluation Report in advance of submitting your program application.
 Please select and send your WES Evaluation Report to the University of Michigan Ross School of Business - One-Year Master's Programs.
-We also ask that your personal copy of the WES Evaluation Report is scanned and uploaded into the program application.
-Please allow at least 4-6 weeks for the evaluation process to be completed.
+We also ask that your personal copy of the WES Evaluation Report be scanned and uploaded into the program application.
+Please allow at least six to eight weeks for the evaluation process to be completed.

 Transcripts must be submitted from every undergraduate or postgraduate institution you’ve attended.
 Unofficial transcripts may be uploaded to your application and are sufficient for evaluation.
 If you are admitted to the program, final official transcripts will be required from every institution attended prior to starting the program.